-New Hope’s mission is to help grieving people find hope and healing after a loved one dies.
+New Hope’s Mission is to help grieving people find hope and healing after a loved one dies.

 Relational: We value the relationships that we have with our community, our partners, each other, and those we serve.
 We believe that our relationships with others are the most valuable resource we have.
 The best and most beautiful things in the world cannot be seen or even touched.
 They must be felt with the heart –Helen Keller–

-Compassion: One of our greatest assets is our ability to care for the grieving in a very caring & tangible way.
-Too often we underestimate the power of a touch, a smile, a kind word, a listening ear, an honest compliment, or the smallest act of caring, all of which have the potential to turn a life around.
+Compassion: Compassion compels us to stand with and embrace others in their suffering so that they may find hope and healing.
+Too often we underestimate the power of a touch, a smile, a kind word, a listening ear, an honest compliment, or the smallest act of kindness, all of which have the potential to turn a life around.

 Diversity: Diversity builds a community that fosters a climate that is open and welcoming to diverse people, ideas and perspectives; that promotes a constructive discourse on the nature of diversity; and that engages staff, volunteers, clients and the community in activities that promote New Hope’s core values.

 Integrity: Integrity gives us the ability to realize the greater good in our actions and programs and challenges us to look at our work and ourselves holistically.